canonical/craft-store/README.md

       api-url: "https://api.staging.charmhub.io"
       storage-url: "https://storage.staging.snapcraftcontent.com"

-and then running `charmcraft login --export cc.cred` to do the login and `export CRAFT_STORE_CHARMCRAFT_CREDENTIALS=$(cat cc.cred)` to put the credentials into the environment variable.
+and then run `charmcraft login --export cc.cred` to login and `export CRAFT_STORE_CHARMCRAFT_CREDENTIALS=$(cat cc.cred)` to put the credentials into the environment variable.
 Note that if you do not have collaborator permissions on `craft-store-test-charm`, some tests will fail rather than being skipped.